kaiherrman/Feuermelder/README.md

 Change your upload speed to 115200 and select the right port.
 After that please upload the client.ino code to the Arduino IDE and upload it to the Arduino.

+<b>Important:</b>
-<b>Important:</b> Dont forget to change your Access Point Information in the code.
+- Don't forget to change your Access Point Information in the code.
+- Don't forget to update the address of the server inside the client code.
+The server will print the address inside the serial monitor.

 ---